mvz/tracy/README.md

 information gathered during, e.g., the running of a test suite to aid in refactoring.

+If the gem is not installed, you should run the commands listed below using `bundle exec`.

 ## Gathering caller info

 Running `ruby experiment.rb` will generate `callsite-info.yml` containing a